 We have since bought the other title in the series, Happy Times in Noisy Village, and my daughter did a school book report on it.

-The Children of Noisy Village and Happy Times in Noisy Village are chapter books, however there are also two other short, picture-type books: Christmas in Noisy Village and Springtime in Noisy Village.
+The Children of Noisy Village and Happy Times in Noisy Village are chapter books, however there are also two other short, picture-type books: Christmas in Noisy Village (Picture Puffin) and Springtime in Noisy Village.
 We have the Christmas book which is a good, short bedtime-read.
-The Springtime book is harder to come by.
+The Springtime book is harder to come by at a reasonable price.